 Learn About Depression

-Depression is more than having a bad couple of days.
+It is important to learn about depression, because it is more than having a bad couple of days.
 It is a diagnosable mental illness with specific changes in moods, thoughts and behaviors over a period of time.
 Similar to physical illness, depression can run in families or be triggered by stress.
 It can also occur at varying degrees of intensity and can look different in different people.
 Depression is characterized by chemical and physical changes in the brain and is diagnosed by having at least five symptoms (two of which must be the first two listed below) most of the day, every day, for two weeks or more.
 In addition, there must be noticeable problems with day to day functioning (i.e. school, work, relationships) that is different from what is considered “normal” for a particular person.

 Signs & Symptoms